 - 567. Name Change.
 A name cannot be changed once a horse has earned PHBA points or has sired or produced a registered foal.
 With the exception of a horse's name being changed with a recognized breed association or if the change does not comply with Rule 566. - 568.
 Age of Horse.
 The age of a horse shall be computed on the basis of a calendar year starting on January 1 of the year foaled, regardless of the time of year in which the horse is foaled. - 569.
-Scars, Brands, Tattoos.
-All scars, brands and tattoos appearing on a horse should be reported on the application for registration.
+Scars, Microchips, Brands, Tattoos.
+All scars, microchips, brands and tattoos appearing on a horse should be reported on the application for registration.
 Registration certificates will be corrected at no charge for horses receiving identifying marks at a later date.
-PHBA will forward a copy of the correction request to the related breed association for their records. - 570.
+PHBA will forward a copy of the correction request to the related breed association for their records.
+Refer to Rule 583. - A. Brands and scars can be added if the owner provides a diagram showing the shape and location; - B. Identifying tattoos can be added if the owner provides the description and location of the tattoo; - C. Microchips can be added if the owner provides the microchip number and implantation site, if known.
+It is recommended that International Organization for Standardization (ISO) complaint microchips be used. - 570.
 Gelded or Spayed Notation.
 When a horse is gelded or a mare is spayed, the animal's registration certificate and a statement from the owner of record indicating the date on which the horse was gelded or spayed, should be promptly sent to PHBA.
 An appropriate notation will be made in the PHBA records and on the registration certificate which will then be returned to the owner with no charge. - 571.
 Methods of Conception such as but not limited to Embryo transfer, Oocyte transfer, Cooled Transported Semen, Frozen Semen, Artificial Insemination.
 A horse registered with one of the recognized breed associations, which is conceived by that breeds accepted methods, and complies with PHBA registration rules may be eligible for registration with PHBA. - 572.
 Stableman's Lien.
-In order for the PHBA to recognize a stableman's lien foreclosure and record the resulting new ownership, the following but not limited to items may be required: - A. Affidavit in the setting forth the factual basis creating the lien; - B. Copy of the statutes relating to the creation and foreclosure of a stable-man's lien; - C. Documentary evidence, satisfactory to the PHBA, evidencing that each element of the stableman's lien statute and foreclosure procedure has been satisfied; - D. Indemnity agreement as prescribed by PHBA; - E. Any documentation such as photographs, specimens, DNA verification may be required by PHBA.
+In order for the PHBA to recognize a stableman's lien foreclosure and record the resulting new ownership, the following but not limited to items may be required: - A. Affidavit in the setting forth the factual basis creating the lien; - B. Copy of the statutes relating to the creation and foreclosure of a stable-man's lien; - C. Documentary evidence, satisfactory to the PHBA, evidencing that each element of the stableman's lien statute and foreclosure procedure has been satisfied: - D. Indemnity agreement as prescribed by PHBA; - E. Any documentation such as photographs, specimens, DNA verification may be required by PHBA.